 If you want to wear skirts they should no tie short as this will attract unwanted attention from men.
 I have even heard of girls and women getting pinched on the arse in Tunisia (especially in the Medinas and after dark).
 Whilst the men should be able to keep their hands to themselves, you want to minimise the risk.
 If you do want to wear short skirts then a good option is to wear a pair of black leggings underneath them.

-Here’s a good packing list for Tunisia in summer:
+Here’s a good list of what to wear for Tunisia in summer for women:

 What to wear in Tunisia in Winter

 Pack similar clothes to the summer, but while in the cooler months, it may be necessary to bring a light jacket or sweater.
 Add the following to your packing: